MichaelCurrin/history-report/docs/usage.md

 ## Prepare input data

-The [historyreport.py](/historyreport/historyreport.py) was written based on the format of a downloaded JSON file of Chrome history.
+The [historyreport.py](/historyreport/historyreport.py) script was written based on the format of a downloaded JSON file of Chrome history.
 See the short [sample browser history JSON](/historyreport/var/samples/BrowserHistory.json) file which is provided in the repo.

 Follow these steps to download a JSON file with your own data then move it to the project: